Carlo Pollonera: Taxa named after Pollonera

 Pollonera's work and reputation had now begun to spread beyond Italy.
 In 1889, the German slug specialist Heinrich Simroth named a species of slug from Palermo Agriolimax Pollonerae.
-This is today considered a synonym of Deroceras panormitanum, which Lessona and Pollonera had already described in 1882, also from Palermo.
+This is today considered a synonym of Deroceras panormitanum, which Mario Lessona and Pollonera had already described in 1882, also from Palermo.
 In 1890, another German, Karl Flach, better known as an entomologist, named a variety of Pupa biplicata as "Pollonerae", having discussed Pollonera's recent work on this species.
 The Swedish malacologist Carl Westerlund in 1892 named a soil-living snail from Malta Cionella pollonerae; this is today considered a synonym of Cecilioides acicula.
-In 1895, the British malacologists Walter Collinge and Haversham Godwin-Austen named a semislug from Borneo as Microparmarion pollonerai after "the distinguished Italian malacologist".
+In 1895, the British malacologists Walter Collinge and Haversham Godwin-Austen named a semi-slug from Borneo as Microparmarion pollonerai after "the distinguished Italian malacologist".

 Two expeditions led by Borelli to Paraguay and Argentina yielded mollusc collections that Giuseppe Paravicini (of Milan) and then César Ancey (working in Algeria) wrote up in 1894 and 1897.
 Each named a snail species after Pollonera: Helix Pollonerae (now in the genus Epiphragmophora) and Bulimulus Pollonerae.
 Ancey thanked Pollonera for having directed the collection to him.

 In 1897, the cleric and malacologist Pietro Arbanasich (using the pseudonym Fra Piero) authored the description of a species of semi-slug from Sardinia under the name Vitrina Polloneriana.
 Really, Pollonera himself wrote and illustrated the description, and one might suppose that the naming was Arbanasich's way of thanking him.
 Current names in use for this species are Oligolimax pollonerianus and Sardovitrina polloneriana.

 In his large 1903 monograph on the Corsican non-marine mollusc fauna, the French soldier-turned-malacologist Eugène Caziot named a variety of Helix raspaili as pollonerae (now Tacheocampylaea acropachia pollonerae), acknowledging the considerable help of the "Italian dissector".
 The collaboration was close enough that Pollonera is given as the authority for another new species described in the work.

 The leading North American malacologist Henry Pilsbry named two species after Pollonera in his major 1919 work on molluscs from the Belgian Congo, the slug Trichotoxon pollonerae and the snail Gulella polloneriana.
 The latter was most likely so named because of its resemblance to G. camerani, which had been described by Pollonera.
-Ptchotrema pollonerae is another species of landsnail from the Belgian Congo, this one named in 1913 by Hugh Preston, a shell dealer in London who "realized the market value of new names".
+Ptchotrema pollonerae is another species of landsnail from the Belgian Congo, this one named in 1913 by Hugh Berthon Preston, a shell dealer in London who "realized the market value of new names".

 Pollonera was commemorated even after his death.
 In 1939, Polloneria was used a third time, this time by Alonza and Alonza Bissachi, for a subgenus of unrelated hygromiid snails, The next year, to avoid the homonym, they replaced the name with Polloneriella.
 Polloneriella is nowadays sometimes considered as a montoypic genus or sometimes considered a subgenus of Xerosecta.

 Signature: p.
 162 of Taylor (1905).
 See for other examples.